mlmeng/learning-library/oci-library/workshop-in-a-box/oci-fast-track/LAB3-Compute/Compute.md

 ![](images/mstsc_03.png)

-IF everything was properly configured, you’ll be transported to Windows login page, where you will need to change OPC password on first access.
+If everything was properly configured, you’ll be transported to Windows login page, where you will need to change OPC password on first access.

 ## Oracle Linux 7.6 Compute Instance Creation